wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-video-conferencing-web-app-with-vonage-and-flask.md

 session_id = client.create_session().session_id
 ```

-When you use the Vonage video API, everything happens in a session.
+When you use the Vonage Video API, everything happens in a session.
 You can publish a video to a session and consume video from a session.
 Each session has a unique ID.
 In this case, you create a new session and save the session’s ID in `session_id`.

-Next, this code creates a Flask app.
+Next, this code creates a Flask app:

 ```python
 app = Flask(__name__, static_url_path='')